modern-influence-of-ancient-warriors

 Asian Traditions of Venom and Toxins

 Across Asia, the use of poisoned weapons took many forms.
 In the Warring States period of China, swords, needles, and darts were deliberately coated with aconite and other plant-derived toxins.
-In India, the Arthashastra describes methods for smearing poison on weapons and recommends that spies carry blades treated with lethal extracts.
-In Southeast Asia, warriors extracted poison from the sap of certain trees to apply to daggers and blowgun darts, while in Japan, ninja and certain samurai clans prepared specialized blades for covert operations.
-The variety across the continent shows how climate and local flora shaped these dangerous traditions.
+The Arthashastra, an ancient Indian treatise, describes methods for smearing poison on weapons and recommends that spies carry blades treated with lethal extracts.
+In Southeast Asia, warriors extracted poison from the sap of certain trees, such as the upas tree, to apply to daggers and blowgun darts.
+In Japan, ninja and certain samurai clans prepared specialized blades for covert operations, often using a mixture of snake venom and plant extracts that remained potent for hours.
+The variety across the continent shows how climate and local flora shaped these dangerous traditions, and how trade routes spread knowledge of recipes from one culture to another.

 European and Mediterranean Practices

 In ancient Greece, warriors prepared poisoned arrows and blades, though many city-states considered this tactic dishonorable.
 The Greeks associated poison with cunning and trickery, which made it more common among spies and mercenaries than among hoplites in open battle.
-However, the Romans, while publicly condemning the practice, occasionally used poisoned bolts in sieges.
+The Romans, while publicly condemning the practice, occasionally used poisoned bolts in sieges or during political assassinations.
 In Celtic and Germanic tribes, warriors sometimes added toxic plant extracts to swords and axes before raids, hoping to render enemies unable to flee or fight back.
+The European tradition of poisoned weaponry is less documented than its Asian counterparts, but classical authors such as Livy and Plutarch provide glimpses of its brutal reality.

 The Science Behind Ancient Toxins